COVID cases close elementary school in Lindenhurst

 "It is important to note that at this time, none of those contacts are exhibiting any COVID symptoms," the email said.
 The first staff member’s positive test result was reported to the district Friday, with the second one sometime thereafter, the email said.

+This comes as the infection rate has continued to rise on Long Island — it was 1.9% on Thursday, 2.5% on Friday, and 2.6% on Saturday.
+The statewide rate, including all zones and regions, is 2.35%, according to a Sunday evening news release from the office of Gov. Andrew M. Cuomo.

-Schools and districts across Long Island and the United States that chose to open during the coronavirus pandemic have needed to sporadically close upon the discovery of coronavirus cases, an infectious germ that causes COVID-19, to prevent the contagious virus from spreading exponentially.
+Schools and districts across Long Island — including Riverhead, Uniondale and Port Washington — that chose to open during the coronavirus pandemic have needed to sporadically close upon the discovery of coronavirus cases to prevent the contagious COVID-19 virus from spreading exponentially.

+"Out of an abundance of caution, and to maintain the health and well-being of those at Daniel Street Elementary School, it has been determined that the safest course of action is to operate remotely for the next two weeks while the investigation takes place and the quarantine orders are determined," the letter said.

-Speaking Sunday morning on ABC’s "This Week with George Stephanopoulos, Gov. Andrew Cuomo said the worst might be yet to come.
+Speaking Sunday morning on ABC’s "This Week with George Stephanopoulos," Cuomo said the worst might be yet to come.